adrybakov/magnopy/docs/source/user-support/index.rst

 User support
 ************

-We offer two main channels for communication.
+We offer two main channels for user support and feedback.

 Github
 ======

-There are two main places for the communication on github

 *   |GitHub-discussions|_